hdhulipala/JustEat/README.md

            Then I should see some restaurants in "AR51 1AA"
   ```

-### Technologies
+### Technologies and Folder structure
-To automate the project, I have used Selenium WebDriver with Cucumber framework as we have already got the scenario for Ghekin file.
+To automate the project, I have used Selenium WebDriver with Cucumber framework as I have already got the scenario for Ghekin file.
 Based on the Ghekin file scenario I have generated the StepDefinition file where I have used Java Language to automate the Just Eat Site for each steps of the Scenario.
 Below is the structure of the automation project:

 1. Code Structure: All the java files are available in `src\test\java` folder